Sydney-Informatics-Hub/tidbits/content/sequence-data-rds.md

 qsub check_md5sum.pbs
 ```

-Once the job has completed you'll have created a text file `md5_check.txt` that should :
+Once the job has completed you'll have created a text file `md5_check.txt` that should look like this:

 ```
 cat md5_check.txt